A Commonsense

 Mediation is a process that can help parents work through disagreements by taking a more holistic, collaborative approach rather than having a third party impose a decision upon the family.
 Instead of both sides arguing their preferences in court, mediation involves one mediator who’s impartial, taking the side of neither parent.

 The process involves meeting separately with a mediator and also in joint meetings where both parties (and sometimes their lawyers as well) meet with the mediator to hear the wishes and thought processes of each parent.
 Allowing both parents to be heard thoroughly can help each feel more confident in the discussions.
-It also allows the mediator the chance to present ideas the parents may not have thought of and allows them to be more collaborative than they would be if in court.
+It also allows the mediator the chance to support the parents in coming up with ideas they may not have thought of before and allows them to be more collaborative than they would be if in court.

-Because the mediator understands the court’s stance regarding the child’s best interests, they may guide the parents into seeing why one approach may be more acceptable to the court than the other and recognize what’s truly best for the child.
+Because the mediator understands the legal framework regarding the primary consideration being the child’s best interests, they may assist the parents in being able to see how one approach may be more acceptable in law than the other and recognize what’s truly best for the child.

 What Factors Do Saskatchewan Courts Look at for Parenting Arrangements?